 For the matcha

-In order to use the matcha whisk, you would only pour a small amount (maybe 1/4 to 1/3 cup, I’ve never measured) of the warmed almond milk into a bowl along with the matcha, sweetener, and vanilla.
+Matcha Whisk: In order to use the matcha whisk, pour a small amount (about 1/4 cup) of the warmed almond milk into a bowl along with the matcha, sweetener, and vanilla.
 Then use the matcha whisk to fully combine the powders into the liquid.
-After whisking with the matcha whisk, you’d then add it back to the rest of the almond milk, and finally pour it into the thickened cream.
+After whisking with the matcha whisk add it back to the rest of the almond milk, and pour it into the thickened cream.
 The reason I prefer the extra steps is because I feel that the matcha whisk does a better job breaking down the powders for a smoother, less clumpy drink.

 Alternative to frother or matcha whisk

 Wire Whisk: Speaking of whisks, if you choose to use a wire whisk instead of the matcha whisk I suggest using a smaller wire whisk since this is just a single serve beverage.
-I own a set of wire whisks similar to this set and I used the smallest of the three whisks.
-Also, make sure you use something thinner like these whisks.
-In the past I owned a thicker plastic whisk and hated it because it did a horrible job breaking up smaller clumps.
 Due to the finer nature of the powders in this recipe, a thinner whisk will do a much better job to give you a smoother finished product.